xmusphlkg/CNIDS/Report/history/2023 September/Typhus.md

 ## Highlights

-1. A general decline in the number of Typhus cases per month has been observed in mainland China between 2010 and 2023, with a few exceptions.<br/>
+1. A general decline in the number of Typhus cases per month has been observed in Chinese mainland between 2010 and 2023, with a few exceptions.<br/>
 2. Despite the decreasing number of cases, there have been some increases around May to September each year in this period, suggesting a potential seasonal pattern to the disease's prevalence.<br/>
 3. Notably, there have been very few deaths as a result of Typhus in all these years, implying a high recovery rate, efficient treatment methods, or low disease severity.<br/>
 4. As of September 2023, there were 227 reported cases with no fatalities, which is a slight increase compared to previous years' data within the same month.